‘We all thought that he would be the one’

 In Birmingham, the Raiders planned to let Dickey start the second half.
 But in the second quarter, Lamonica hurt his throwing hand.
 With Stabler watching from the stands, Dickey went in, and before long he was scrambling for a 20-yard touchdown run.

-For there, Dickey took the Raiders on an amusement-park ride of spectacular runs and errant passes.
+From there, Dickey took the Raiders on an amusement-park ride of spectacular runs and errant passes.
 Despite throwing three interceptions and losing a fumble, Dickey kept the Chiefs guessing with his spontaneity.
-He hit receiver Rod Sherman in the end zone for a potential game-winning score, but Sherman stepped out of bounds, and the Raiders lost, 23-17.
+He hit wide receiver Rod Sherman in the end zone for a potential game-winning score, but Sherman stepped out of bounds and the Raiders lost, 23-17.

 Afterward, Dickey, his white shoes covered in red dirt from dodging defenders, was carried off the field by fellow Black college alumni Buck Buchanan and Ernie Ladd — who both played for the Chiefs.
 Stram, the Chiefs’ coach, called Dickey “the best scrambling quarterback I have ever seen.”